ParallelMaths/parallel/pages/10-20-earth-look-like.md

 ---

-Let radius of R's track be r and let the radius of the first semicircle of P's track be p; then the radius of the second semicircle of this track is r - p.
+Let the radius of R's track be r and let the radius of the first semicircle of P's track be p; then the radius of the second semicircle of this track is r - p.
 The total length of P's track is πp + π(r - p) = πr, the same as the length of R's track.
 By a similar argument, the length of Q's track is also πr, so all three runners finish at the same time.
 :::